Hackerspaces and biology

 I was intending to start a blog for a long time, kept back by the feeling that I didn't really have anything valuable to share.
 This changed when I found a Polish startup - NeuroOn1 over two years ago.
 My first post2 expressed all the hopes I had for the sleep mask and skepticism at the clear disregard for scientific standards of its creators.
 Since it consists mostly of quotes I don't want to risk misinterpretation of IntelClinic employees by translating it fully.
 I ended it with the following paragraph:

 The NeuroOn sleep mask cannot work exactly as advertised - it cannot utilize a proper EEG signal.
-While it can detect a REM phase in sleep very roughly, it's very far from reliable sleep analysis.
-The majority of the population isn't able to achieve polyphasic sleep ...
+While it can detect a REM phase in sleep very roughly, it ...

 For some time I've been using React JS stack in my professional projects at X-Team and I decided to share some knowledge.
 React is just one piece piece of puzzle, requiring Redux, React-Router, Webpack and Babel to create truly interesting architecture.
 I've met many people having problems with grasping that, struggling to go beyond simple component state of their application.
 Since I had similar problems learning this modular approach, I decided to give a short presentation on the topic.